michaeltrefry/Yapplr/README.md

 - **Like Notifications**: Instant notifications when someone likes your posts with navigation to the liked post
 - **Repost Notifications**: Real-time alerts when someone reposts your content with direct post navigation
 - **Smart Navigation**: Click notifications to navigate directly to mentioned posts, comments, or user profiles with automatic scrolling and highlighting
-- **Background Notifications**: Push notifications work even when the app is minimized or closed (mobile)
+- **Background Notifications**: Push notifications work even when mobile apps are minimized or closed
-- **Real-time Web Notifications**: Instant WebSocket-based notifications for active web sessions
+- **Real-time Web Notifications**: Instant SignalR WebSocket-based notifications for active web sessions
-- **Configurable Providers**: Easy switching between Firebase, SignalR, or both for testing and deployment
+- **Fallback System**: Automatic fallback between notification providers for reliability
 - **Dark Mode**: Complete dark theme support with user preferences and persistent storage

 ### Privacy & Security